-The implementation responsibility for the TDP will be in sync with the overall implementation strategy of the project, with the Subject Matter Specialist on Social Development and Safeguards being responsible for its implementation under the overall guidance provided by Chief Project Director (CPD).
-In the field, the Community Facilitators deployed at the beat level (approx. 60) will be responsible for mobilizing the community for organizing consultations, creating awareness about the project and likely interventions, seeking Free Prior Informed Consent (FPIC) of tribal communities on proposed project activities, for understanding and documenting the community needs / priorities, and supporting preparation and implementation of the TDF.

-In additional, an external consultant will be hired (for a period of 2 years) for preparation of the Tribal Development Plan with support from the community facilitators and the field offices located in the forest divisions and ranges.
+The implementation responsibility for the TDP will be in sync with the overall implementation strategy of the project, with the Social Safeguards Specialist and Gender and Social Development Specialist being responsible for its implementation under the overall guidance provided by Chief Project Director (CPD).
+In the field, the Community Facilitators deployed at the beat level (approx. 38) will be responsible for mobilizing the community for organizing consultations, creating awareness about the project and likely interventions, seeking Free Prior Informed Consent (FPIC) of tribal communities on proposed project activities, for understanding and documenting the community needs /priorities, and supporting preparation and implementation of the TDF.
+In addition, an external consultant will be hired (for a period of 2 years) for preparation of the Tribal Development Plan with support from the community facilitators and the field offices located in the forest divisions and ranges.
 The budget provision for implementing the TDF is Rs.
 1.8 Crores.